AdesholaAfolabi/demand_side_platform_ctr/README.md

 The documentation is intended for developers/users who want to write applications that can interact with the Click Prediction Service API.
 The service is REST adherent and can be used with any programming language.

+## Expected Output

+The expected output of this application are probability scores of users which indicate their individual propensities to click on a Campain Advert.
+This users are ranked on a scale of 0 - 1.
+Users with high probabilities have high propensity to click on the campaign adverts while users with low probabilities have low propensity.

 ## Setup